 Additionally, NewtonX offers custom reporting and survey design to ensure that clients get the highest quality data possible.
 Clients that currently use this service include three of the top five management consulting firms, three of the big four tech companies, and eight of 10 global market research firms.

+Searching for a B2B market research agency for your business?
+NewtonX is the world’s leading company that offers AI-driven search for a smart way to gather data.
 To learn more about how NewtonX can help you do a market size analysis for a market that doesn’t yet exist, visit https://www.newtonx.com/get-started/.